beaverbuilder/documentation/beaver-builder/account/domain-manager.md

 description: Learn what the Domain Manager is, and how to use it.
 ---

-In this article, we will provide a comprehensive explanation of the Domain Manager and its usage.

-## What is the Domain Manager?

 The Domain Manager is a tool that displays a list of all domains utilizing your license key, along with the products installed on those domains and their respective versions.

 With this feature, you can remotely deactivate and remove a domain, effectively preventing it from using your license key or receiving updates.
 Additionally, you have the ability to reactivate any previously deactivated domain.